 On top of all the other lavish amenities, you'll find a cigar lounge.
 You'll have the ability to smoke some of the world's finest cigars before your first class flight.

 Even the worst airport lounge is better than sitting in the terminal at your gate.
-But while many business class lounges are very nice, what you’ll find in a first-class passengers-only lounge is generally over the top in almost every way.
+But while many business class lounges are very nice, what you'll find in first-class passengers-only spaces is generally over the top in almost every way.

-It’s another way the airlines can differentiate between their first class and business class products.
+It's another way the airlines can differentiate their first vs business class products.

-When it comes to boarding, both business and first-class passengers will receive priority check-in and boarding.
+When it comes to boarding, both business class and first class will receive priority check-in and boarding.